zguo0525/zguo0525.github.io/index.md

 During the summer of 2023, I'm a research intern at MIT-IBM Watson AI Lab for large language models.

 ### **Notes for researchers, recruiters, entrepreneurs, and investors**
+I plan to graduate in Spring/Summer 2024, looking for a full-time research position for continual training and efficient fine-tuning of large language models within the United States.
+If you are aware of any opportunities that align with my interests, I would greatly appreciate an introduction.

 Moving forward, my primary areas of interest will be around web3 and generative AI.
 I enthusiastically welcome opportunities for academic collaboration spanning various departments and institutes, as well as advisory roles in tech startups.
 However, please note that I am currently not considering job offers in hedge funds, quantitative trading, or cold-call startup opportunities.
 Thank you for your understanding.

 # Publications